Death toll from Haiti's weekend earthquake rises to 1,941

 “The earthquake has just given a fatal blow to a regional economy already on its knees for about 2 1/2 years,” Emile said.

-Associated Press writers Trenton Daniel in New York; Christopher Sherman in Mexico City; and David McFadden in Baltimore contributed to this report.
+Associated Press writers Trenton Daniel in New York; Christopher Sherman and Regina Garcia Cano in Mexico City; and David McFadden in Baltimore contributed to this report.

 Credit: Matias Delacroix

-Note: This story has been edited to correct the spelling of Les Cayes.